DiceTechJobs/SolrPlugins/README.md

 SolrPlugins
 ======================

 A repository for Dice.com's Solr plugins.
-This relies on the solr source so please note the APACHE license.
+Most extend or build on the core solr and lucene libraries with additional functionality we've found useful for certain tasks.
+This relies on the solr and lucene source code so please note the APACHE license.

 Please see https://github.com/DiceTechJobs/SolrConfigExamples for example solr config file entries to configure these plugins.
 There is a lot of doucmentations in those config files that explain how to use these plugins.